 # since Python 3.10: _thread.interrupt_main(signum=signal.SIGKILL)

-# using 'module: ModuleType' via specifying ModuleType as set of types not possible
+is the closest we can get as simple annotation. # using 'module: ModuleType' via specifying ModuleType as set of types not possible

 def check_fn(module: object) -> int: